Excerpted from BSA Troop Committee Guidebook

 The new Scout patrol is composed of new members who

-have not entered the seventh grade.
+have not entered the seventh grade, or not yet 12 years old.

 The experienced Scout patrol is for those boys who are